 Matriculation may occur any quarter each year.
 A typical program for students with a baccalaureate degree in either meteorology or oceanography is eight quarters.
-However, students may have this period shortened by validation of courses previously taken, transfer of credits, and by evaluation of the level of previous experience in the field.
+However, students may have this period shortened by validation of courses previously taken, transfer of credits, and by completing, prior to enrollment, courses offered by the NPS Office of Continuing Education.